IbcAlpha/IBC/userguide.md

-5. Copy the configuration file (called `config.ini`) from the IBC installation folder to the encrypted folder created in step 5.
+5. Copy the configuration file (called `config.ini`) from the IBC installation folder to the encrypted folder created in step 4.

+6. Edit the `config.ini` file,using a text editor such as Notepad, to set your username and password in the `IbLoginId` and `IbPassword` settings.
+   It's advisable to use your paper-trading credentials at first to check things out, and for this you'll also need to set the `TradingMode` setting.

-6. Check that the correct major version number for TWS is set in the shell script files  in the IBC installation folder: these files are `StartTWS.bat` and `StartGateway.bat` on Windows, `twsstart.sh` and
+7. Check that the correct major version number for TWS is set in the shell script files in the IBC installation folder: these files are `StartTWS.bat` and `StartGateway.bat` on Windows, `twsstart.sh` and `gatewaystart.sh` on Unix, `twsstartmacos.sh` and `gatewaystartmacos.sh` on macOS.
-   `gatewaystart.sh` on Unix.
 To find the TWS major version number, first run TWS or the Gateway manually using the IBKR-provided icon, then click `Help > About Trader Workstation` or `Help > About IB Gateway`.
 In the displayed information you'll see a line similar to this:

     `Build 954.2a, Oct 30, 2015 4:07:54 PM`